Russia allocates first funds for Crimea's budget

 The peninsula, which has a population of 2 million and is connected to the mainland by a narrow causeway, has been dependent on Ukraine for 85 percent of its electricity, 90 percent of its drinking water and much of its food.

-The reliability of those supplies is now in question, and the local authorities have said they will nationalize Ukrainian state-owned business, including energy producer Chernomorneftegaz.
+The reliability of those supplies is now in question, and the local authorities have said they will nationalise Ukrainian state-owned business, including energy producer Chernomorneftegaz.

 So far, Russian companies have been cautious about investing in Crimea’s economy although some will want to help boost the tourism industry there.
 The Moscow-backed referendum on joining Russia has been declared invalid by Western countries.